ycrc/ycrc.github.io/docs/clusters-at-yale/guides/pymol.md

     cd ~/Downloads                   # or wherever the downloaded file is bash Miniforge3-Darwin-arm64.sh  # substitute as appropriate: Miniforge3-Linux-x86_64.sh, etc.

-    # Optional steps:
-    # Set up conda so your operating system recognizes it, if you will use conda for other apps:
-    ~/miniforge3/bin/conda init

     # Prevent conda from affecting default Python settings in your terminal windows:
     ~/miniforge3/bin/conda config --set auto_activate_base false
     ```